metanav/Marketplace_of_Devices/README.md

 We have considered Drone Connectivity Provioning service as an example.

+To build a Decision Trees model please use the notebook notebooks/Service_Provider_Decision_Tree_Classifier.ipynb.

 The full example code which uses the model for decision can be found at industry-marketplace-python-helper/service_provider.py.

 The request can be sent using UI by selecting "Drone Connectivity Provision" operation or running industry-marketplace-python-helper/service_requester.py with drone_connectivity_provision parameter.